 If we or one of our licensing partners initiate legal proceedings against a third-party to enforce a patent covering one of our product candidates, the defendant could counterclaim that the patent covering our product candidate is invalid or unenforceable.
 In patent litigation in the U.S., defendant counterclaims alleging invalidity or unenforceability are commonplace, and there are numerous grounds upon which a third-party can assert invalidity or unenforceability of a patent.
 Third parties may also raise similar claims before administrative bodies in the U.S. or other jurisdictions, even outside the context of litigation.
 Such mechanisms include re-examination, inter partes review, post-grant review and equivalent proceedings in foreign jurisdictions, such as opposition or derivation proceedings.
 Such proceedings could result in revocation or amendment to our patents in such a way that they no longer cover and protect our product candidates.
 The outcome following legal assertions of invalidity and unenforceability is unpredictable.
 With respect to the validity of our patents, for example, we cannot be certain that there is no invalidating prior art of which we, our patent counsel, and the patent examiner were unaware during prosecution.
-If a defendant were to prevail on a legal assertion of invalidity, unpatentability and/or unenforceability, we would lose at least part, and perhaps all, of the patent protection on our product candidates.
-For example, as highlighted in the above risk factor entitled "We could be unsuccessful in obtaining or maintaining adequate patent protection for one or more of our products or product candidates, or asserting and defending our intellectual property rights that protect our products and technologies", various third parties have filed challenges to the validity of UC/Vienna/Charpentier's European patents, which cover compositions comprising Cas9 and gRNA molecules, as well as methods of editing DNA in vitro or ex vivo using Cas9 and gRNAs.
-If UC/Vienna/Charpentier fail in defending the validity of these patents, we may lose valuable intellectual property rights, such as the exclusive right to use such intellectual property.
+If a defendant were to prevail on a legal assertion of invalidity, unpatentability and/or unenforceability "We could be unsuccessful in obtaining or maintaining adequate patent protection for one or more of our product candidates, or asserting and defending our intellectual property rights that protect our products and technologies", various third parties have filed challenges to the validity of exviro using Cas9 and gRNA molecules, as well as methods of editing DNA in vitro or ex vivo using Cas9 and gRNAs.
+If UC/Vienna/Charpentier fail in defending the validity of these patents, we may lose valuable intellectual property rights intellectual property.
 Such an outcome could have a material adverse effect on our business in Europe.